yirkajk/yirkajk.github.io/README.md

 ### Research Papers
 Click on a paper to expand and see the publication history and any relevant links.

+There are 2 to 3 projects I expect to add to this list by mid-2025 (when I graduate).
+I'm happy to discuss ongoing projects one-on-one.

 <details>
 <summary>